 Running BMC Atrium Discovery should have a minimal impact on your environment.
 The discovery techniques used are non-intrusive, lightweight and agent-free.

 What can BMC Atrium Discovery discover in the network?

-BMC Atrium Discovery is IP-based and can discover any host system with an IP connection including servers, workstations, network nodes, printers, wireless access points, etc. In actuality, though, we aim ADDM at datacenter discovery, and it's optimised to that purpose.
-For this reason, we don't explicitly support more client-side items, such as wireless access points, workstations and so on.
+BMC Atrium Discovery is IP-based and can discover any host system with an IP connection including servers, workstations, network nodes, printers, wireless access points, and so on.
+In actuality, though, we aim BMC Atrium Discovery at datacenter discovery, and it is optimised to that purpose.
+For this reason, we do not explicitly support more client-side items, such as wireless access points, workstations and so on.
 Any support for those that does exist is a side effect of our support for server-side discovery, and we're unlikely to invest in improving it.